ankitbioinfo/nico_tutorial/README.md

 ## Vizgen MERSCOPE data
 If you are working with Vizgen MERSCOPE spatial data, please process with "process_vizgenData.py" script to convert Vizgen data into gene_by_cell.csv and tissue_positions_list.csv files.

+## Cellbarcode name
+If you face any running issue must check cell barcode name should be character not integer number.
+When pandas dataframe read numeric then it get confused.
+So plese change your cellbarcode number to string character if it pure numeric.

 ## Citing NiCo

 -   Ankit Agrawal, Stefan Thomann, Dominic Grün.
 NiCo Identifies Extrinsic Drivers of Cell State Modulation by Niche Covariation Analysis.